rhapsodic-legacy/ml_in_freshwater_management/README.md

 # ml_in_freshwater_management
-This repository holds the relevant files for AISC Freshwater Management: (https://www.notion.so/aggregate-intellect/ML-in-Freshwater-Management-331f1c453c0e4234aea4bda133f5f1bb)
+This repository holds the relevant files for AISC Freshwater Management: ((https://community.ai.science/ml-in-freshwater-management))

- The aim of this project is to find the most accurate Kalman Gain for the satellite measurements given for Canada's 'great' northern lakes.
+ The notebooks herein were designed as instruction tools for use in the 12 week long working group.
+As the group was relatively junior, multivariate time series and other more advanced topics were not intensively covered.

 Contributors to this repository: Jesse Passmore